ivowang/how-to-use-claude-the-smart-way/README.md

 Spawn independent agents to work on tasks in parallel without polluting your main context.
 "Search the entire codebase for every place we set a learning rate" is a subagent job — it returns a short answer without flooding your main conversation with thousands of lines of grep output.
 Researchers should think of subagents the way they think of background processes: anything independent, dispatch it.

-### Skills — reusable procedural knowledge
+### Skills and plugins — reusable procedural knowledge

-Skills are reusable procedural knowledge Claude invokes on demand.
-Instead of re-explaining every session how you want TDD, debugging, or brainstorming to work, a skill captures it once.
+Skills and plugins are reusable capabilities Claude invokes on demand.
+Instead of re-explaining every session how you want TDD, debugging, or literature search to work, you install a skill once and it is available every session afterward.
+This is where the compounding value of the ecosystem lives — and it is worth spending real time here.

+**The one install you should not skip.**

-The [**superpowers**](https://github.com/obra/superpowers) plugin bundles battle-tested skills for exactly these workflows — brainstorming, writing plans, systematic debugging, TDD, verification-before-completion.
-Install it, read what's in it, and your baseline quality jumps noticeably without any extra effort on your part.
-Follow the install instructions in the repo; it takes under a minute, and it is the single highest-leverage change you can make after finishing this article.
+- [**superpowers**](https://github.com/obra/superpowers) — the most load-bearing install in this article.
+Bundles battle-tested skills for brainstorming, writing plans, systematic debugging, TDD, and verification-before-completion.
+Installs in under a minute, and your baseline quality jumps noticeably without any extra effort on your part.

+**Official Anthropic plugins** ([anthropics/claude-plugins-official](https://github.com/anthropics/claude-plugins-official)).
+A curated set of first-party plugins.
+The ones most relevant to research work:

+- [**feature-dev**](https://github.com/anthropics/claude-plugins-official/tree/main/plugins/feature-dev) — a structured spec → plan → implement → verify workflow, packaged as a plugin.
+Pairs directly with the discipline described above.
+- [**code-simplifier**](https://github.com/anthropics/claude-plugins-official/tree/main/plugins/code-simplifier) — reviews changed code for reuse, quality, and efficiency, then fixes what it finds.
+Keeps prototype code from rotting into spaghetti before a collaborator sees it.
+- [**claude-md-management**](https://github.com/anthropics/claude-plugins-official/tree/main/plugins/claude-md-management) — creates, audits, and maintains your CLAUDE.md.
+A clean CLAUDE.md improves every subsequent session, and this plugin removes the excuse of "I'll update it later."
+- [**skill-creator**](https://github.com/anthropics/claude-plugins-official/tree/main/plugins/skill-creator) — the meta-skill for writing new skills.
+The fastest path to capturing a repeatable research workflow (your preferred figure style, your dataset-loading boilerplate, your eval runner) as a reusable skill of your own.
+- [**ralph-loop**](https://github.com/anthropics/claude-plugins-official/tree/main/plugins/ralph-loop) — runs Claude Code in a recursive autonomous loop until a specification is satisfied.
+Designed for unattended overnight iteration: config sweeps, flaky-test matrices, grinding through TODO backlogs while you sleep.

+**Browser automation and visual verification.**

+- [**playwright-skill**](https://github.com/lackeyjb/playwright-skill) — lets Claude drive a real browser via Playwright to run E2E tests and verify visual output.
+Researchers building web-based demos, interactive dashboards, or paper artifact sites can have Claude check the thing actually works end-to-end instead of just compiling.

+**Literature and papers.**

+- [**paper-search-mcp**](https://github.com/openags/paper-search-mcp) — an MCP server giving Claude direct access to arXiv, PubMed, bioRxiv, medRxiv, and Google Scholar.
+Install this and your literature-triage workflow stops being "manually dump PDFs into a directory" and becomes "ask Claude to go fetch them."

+**The directory.** The ecosystem moves fast, and any list in a README will go stale.
+Instead, bookmark the canonical index and browse it every couple of weeks:

+- [**awesome-claude-code**](https://github.com/hesreallyhim/awesome-claude-code) — the community index of skills, hooks, slash-commands, plugins, and agent orchestrators.
+Spend five minutes there periodically and you will notice the ecosystem before it notices you.

 ### Cross-model code review

 One model reviewing its own work has blind spots.
 Two different models rarely share the same blind spot.
 The [**codex-plugin-cc**](https://github.com/openai/codex-plugin-cc) plugin lets you hand a diff to OpenAI's Codex for a second opinion from inside Claude Code.
 Researchers already trust ensembles over individual models when making predictions — the same logic applies to code review.
 It's the cheapest way to catch the bug Claude confidently wrote and then confidently approved.

-### More skills and plugins worth knowing about

-Superpowers and codex-plugin-cc are the two most load-bearing installs, but the ecosystem is moving fast and the highest-leverage choice for *your* workflow may be something more specialized.
-A few entry points worth bookmarking:

-**The directory.** Instead of hardcoding a list that will go stale, point yourself at the curated index:

-- [**awesome-claude-code**](https://github.com/hesreallyhim/awesome-claude-code) — the canonical index of skills, hooks, slash-commands, plugins, and agent orchestrators.
-If you spend five minutes here every couple of weeks, you'll notice the ecosystem before it notices you.

-**Paper and arXiv tools for researchers specifically.** A handful of MCP servers let Claude fetch and read papers directly inside your session, so your literature-triage workflow stops being "manually dump PDFs into a directory" and becomes "ask Claude to go fetch them."

-- [**arxiv-mcp-server**](https://github.com/blazickjp/arxiv-mcp-server) — search and analyze arXiv papers from inside Claude Code.
-The most battle-tested option if you live on arXiv.
-- [**paper-search-mcp**](https://github.com/openags/paper-search-mcp) — broader coverage: arXiv, PubMed, bioRxiv, medRxiv, Google Scholar.
-Pick this one if your field isn't only CS.
-- [**arxiv-latex-mcp**](https://github.com/takashiishida/arxiv-latex-mcp) — fetches a paper's LaTeX source instead of the PDF, so Claude reads equations precisely instead of mangling them through OCR.
-Niche, but uniquely valuable for theory papers where the math is the whole point.

-Install one paper tool and one directory bookmark and you are already ahead of most people using Claude Code today.

 ## Researcher workflows in practice